vitorsalgado/ci-cd-training-proposal/README.md

 > Other requirements may apply for some trainings and/or depending of your solution.

 ### Traininig Application
 This repository contains a simple **Node.js** application which we will use to develop the proposed integrations.
-Sometimes, you may need to perform some configuration changes in this application to achieve the some training goals.
-For these cases, you don't need advanced **Node.js** knowledge.

 ### Jenkins
-We propose the use of **Jenkins** as the automation tool, but you are free to use other similar tools.
+We propose the use of **Jenkins** as the automation tool, but you are free to use any other similar tools.
 This repository contains scripts to facilitate the deployment of a **local Jenkins**.
 The default **Port** for Jenkins is **8080**.
 You can change this in this [Makefile](./.jenkins/Makefile).
 These scripts won't work in **Windows**.
 In this case, you will need to install it manually.
 To execute a Jenkins in your local development environment, navigate to the folder **.jenkins** and execute the following commands: